 #2 Updated by Felix Geyer over 1 year ago

 Minimizing the application to the tray icon when you close it makes no sense to me.

 You want to get the window out of your way, that's what the minimize action is there for.

 Having a shortcut to minimize the application is a fair point though.

 I'll add Ctrl+M (already existed on OS X only).

-#5 Updated by Dan LaManna about 1 year ago
+#5 Updated by Dan LaManna over 1 year ago

 For what it's worth, this seems to be a regression (as mentioned in #343), and completely breaks the workflow of window managers that don't have a minimize function (i.e. most tiling window managers).

 I know everything breaks someone's workflow.
 However, it's commonplace to have applications close to the system tray (at least as an option) especially when they serve a purpose with global keybinds (autotype in this case).

 Since 2 people have reported this, and I'm also experiencing frustration - would a patch be welcome if I were to make it a configurable option?